 7. See the Hanging Coffins Up Close

 Another famous landmark of Sagada are the hanging coffins, an old traditional way of burying the dead.
 These coffins are found on cliffs and hard to reach areas.
 Not all Sagadians have the privilege to be buried this way when they die, they have very strict criteria and requirements known only to the locals.

 Tourists can see the hanging coffins up close by trekking down from the Echo Valley.
 You need a guide if you have no idea where it is.
 It can be part of the sightseeing tour at P400 per guide for a group of 1 to 10 persons.

 8. Visit the Cemetery and Calvary Hill

 The Cemetery and Calvary Hill are just stone throw away from the Echo Valley, and just a short walk from the town center and the Episcopalian Church of St. Mary.
 The Calvary Hill could have been better without the satellite tower of a mobile network.

-A festival of fire is being held here every first day of November, where the entire cemetery looks like burning as the thick smoke from the bonfires on the tomb of the departed envelope the ground in an occasion locals dubbed as “Panag-apoy”.
+Every first day of November, the entire cemetery looks like burning as the thick smoke from the bonfires on the tomb of the departed envelope the ground in an occasion locals dubbed as “Panag-apoy”.

 10. Walk Around the Town